Recovery

-A synthetic pentadecapeptide derived from human gastric juice, extensively studied for tissue repair, gut healing, and injury recovery in preclinical models.
+A synthetic pentadecapeptide derived from human gastric juice, extensively studied for tissue repair, gut healing, and injury recovery in animal studies.

 Mechanism of Action